geldmon/cosmos-upgrade-watcher/README.md

 ## How it works

-Governor spins up a chain monitor per every chain and queries the `/cosmos/upgrade/v1beta1/current_plan` and checks if there is an upcoming upgrade.
+Cosmos Upgrade Watcher spins up a chain monitor per every chain and queries the `/cosmos/upgrade/v1beta1/current_plan` and checks if there is an upcoming upgrade.
 If there is an upcoming upgrade, it stores it in the local database and sends a request to the Slack webhook.

+Prometheus metrics are available (default port is 8000):
+- `cosmos_upgrade_watcher_last_checked`
+- `cosmos_upgrade_watcher_errors`